Kool Aid Pickles (Easy Salty Sweet Koolickles)

 Instructions

-• Remove the lid once more and slowly pour in the sugar.
-Wait for it to settle a bit before replacing the lid.
+• Add the Sugar: Open the jar again and slowly pour in the sugar.
+Wait a few seconds for it to settle before sealing the lid.

 Nutrition